 Some creatures are immune to specific elements.
 All spells of the chosen element have no effect whatsoever on a creature immune to that element.

 Some creatures are healed by damage of a particular element.
 For example, the undead are healed by shadow damage.
 In this case, they are immune to non-damaging effects of spells of the appropriate element, and are instead healed when a spell of the element would normally deal damage (for an equal amount).
+If a creature has absorption to an element disregard any resistance to the same element.

 Different from spell resistance, elemental resistance reduces damage by the number and element the creature has.
 For example, if a creature with 5 Elemental (Fire) resistance was struck by a Fire II spell for 8 points of fire damage, the creature would only take 3 points of fire damage.